dhavalsundhesha/Sportify-Clone1/README.md

 # Spotify Web Player - Frontend Clone
-A static UI clone of Spotify Web Player built using HTML & CSS.
+A static UI clone of Spotify Web Player built using HTML & CSS and boostack.

 # technologies Used
 Frontend: HTML, CSS,boostack